FineUploader/fine-uploader/docs/callbacks.md

 * `onDeleteComplete(id, xhr, isError)` - Called after receiving a response from the server for a DELETE request.
 The associated
 ID, along with the request's XMLHttpRequest object and a boolean indicating whether the response succeeded or not (based on the response code) are sent along as parameters.
+* `onPasteReceived(blob)` - Called when a pasted image has been received (before uploading the image).
+The pasted image is represented as a `Blob`.  **This is a promissory callback**, meaning your callback handler must return a [promise](promise.md).
+The value of the success parameter must be the name to associate with the pasted image.
+If no name is entered by the user, this must be considered a `failure` and it is wise to include a string explaining the failure in your `failure` callback.
+Note that the `namePromptMessage` in FineUploader mode, if set to true, will effectively wipe out any custom implementation of this callback.
+The two are not meant to be used together.
+This callback is meant to provide an alternative means to provide a name for a pasted image (such as via an ajax call).
+If FineUploaderBasic mode is in use and you want to display your own user prompt for the name, you may also do so by overriding the default implementation of this callback.